UPCOMING WEBINAR (11/17) | A Personal Definition of Success

 • Initiative – inspires employees to create a responsible, autonomous workforce

-Recognition programs impact turnover and the employee experience.
+Recognition programs impact turnover healthcare employee experience.
 A well-designed and implemented program will improve the employee experience, align behaviors, and ultimately deliver improved patient experiences.

 The link between employee recognition and patient satisfaction is clear.
 Studies completed by both Gallup and Towers-Watson highlight a direct correlation between employee engagement and patient satisfaction, and showed that engaged employees score 10% higher on HCAHPS surveys.
 This is further supported by an earlier JHACO study, finding a direct correlation between employee morale and patient satisfaction.